semanticdata/semanticdata.github.io/README.md

 ## Acknowledgments

-The theme's default icons come from [Remix Icon](https://remixicon.com/).
+The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/), and [Remix Icon](https://remixicon.com/license/).

 ## License

-Source code in this repository is available under the [MIT](LICENSE) license.
+Source code in this repository is available under the [MIT License](LICENSE).
+You are free to use this code however you like.
+That said, some acknowledgement would be well received.

 [^1]: Color Contrast Checker: passing scores ≥ 7.00.